Azure/AzureStack-Tools/README.md

 New-AzureStackTenantOfferAndQuotas -ServiceAdminCredential $serviceAdmin
 ```

 Tenants can now see the "default" offer available to them and can subscribe to it.
-The offer includes unlimuted compute, network, storage and keyvault usage.
+The offer includes unlimited compute, network, storage and keyvault usage.

 ## Deployment of Azure Stack